 - Or, P/E Ratio = $25 / $10 = 2.5.

-Now the investors need to see whether the companies under same industry have the similar PE Ratio or less or more.
+Now the investors need to see whether the companies in the same industry have a similar PE Ratio or less or more.
 Depending on that they would be able to understand whether the PE Multiple of Solid Stuff Inc. is good enough for investment.